 Funded grant projects focus primarily or substantially on religious tolerance and include a public or youth education component as an output.
 Applications from all disciplines and methodologies are considered for this award.

-Research grants were awarded in May 2018 for the 2018-2019 academic year and brief descriptions of the projects can be found below.
-Funding will conclude in June 2019, after which findings will be made available online.
+Research grants were awarded in May 2020 for the 2020-2021 academic year and a brief description of this project can be found below.
+Funding will conclude in June 2020, after which findings will be made available online.

 Read more about past Boniuk Research Award recipients: